sergiotaborda/lense-lang/docs/content/properties.md

 # Indexer Properties

-Indexer properties an anonymous properties that allow to associate the value of the property with one or more parameters called indexes.
+<a name="indexed">Indexer properties</a> are anonymous properties that allow you to associate a value of the property with one or more values of parameters called indexes.
 The most common examples are arrays that use numeric indexes or maps that use key object for indexes.

 The rules of normal properties apply to indexer properties , you may need to define an accessor, or a modifier, or both.